 The media certainly hasn’t helped, when the WWE wrestler Chris Benoit tragically killed himself and murdered his family in 2007 the media was quick to blame roid rage.
 It didn’t matter that there was no evidence for this, he was a wrestler, so it was assumed that he was on steroids and that the steroids were responsible.

 We will look into roid rage later on in this article, but will briefly touch on this story now.

 Even if roid rage exists, it would be insane to assume that any drug affects everyone in the same way.

 Some people are allergic to penicillin while others are fine.
 Some people can drink 12 cans of lager and be the life and soul of the party, while others can drink 4 lagers and punch someone in the face.
 It’s the same with steroids.

 With all the misinformation being thrown about, it is difficult to have a proper discussion about steroid use.
-If one side is preaching that steroids are the greatest thing since sliced bread, and another side are calling them devil drugs then there is no middle ground.
+If one side is preaching that steroids are the greatest thing since sliced bread, and another side is calling them devil drugs then there is no middle ground.

-In this article we will take a look at the top 5 myths about steroids in bodybuilding, and try to clear up these misconceptions.
+In this article, we will take a look at the top 5 myths about steroids in bodybuilding, and try to clear up these misconceptions.